vicente-nvt/urlShortener/README.md

 ### Using the application

-1. To get a new short URL you should POST to localhost:8080 a JSON like these:
+1. To get a new short URL you should POST to localhost:8080 a JSON like this:

 > ```{ "url" : "https://github.com/vicente-nvt/urlShortener" }```